petersem/dockerholics/README.md

 - [Draw.io](https://hub.docker.com/r/fjudith/draw.io)
  is free online diagram software.
 You can use it as a flowchart maker, network diagram software, to create UML online, as an ER diagram tool, to design database schema, to build BPMN online, as a circuit diagram maker, and more.
 - [Ghost](https://hub.docker.com/_/ghost)
- is a free and open source blogging platform written in JavaScript and distributed under the MIT License, designed to simplify the process of online publishing for individual bloggers as well as online publications.
+ is a free and open source blogging platform written in JavaScript and distributed under the MIT License, designed to simplify the process of online publishing for individual bloggers as well as online publications. **(Recommended)**
 - something listed
 - something listed
 - something listed